manuelerdoes/manusblog_next/README.md

 * LOW: make Detail topic clickable ✅
 * LOW: make Detail tags clickable ✅
 * LOW: make Detail author clickable ✅
+* LOW: set theme onchange in new and edit blog form ✅

 * BUG LOW: cant comment with emojis on mobile ✅ -> utf8mb4 muss konfiguriert sein in mysql
 * BUG HIGH: No pics loaded when not logged in ✅